Criminal Justice Major and Minor

 Criminology fosters theoretical debates and ideas about lawmaking, lawbreaking and the social consequences of both.
 Criminologists work toward reducing crime and improving criminal justice policies.

-The study of criminology cultivates critical thinking and informed analysis about the legal system, crim, and systems of punishment and social control.
+The study of criminology cultivates critical thinking and informed analysis about the legal system, crime, and systems of punishment and social control.
 Further, it examines how inequalities of race, class, gender, age and sexuality are intertwined with systems of control and punishment.

-- Through our required internship program, you’ll gain firsthand experience working in various criminal justice and legal agencies.
+- Through our required undergraduate internship program, you’ll gain firsthand experience working in various criminal justice and legal agencies.

 - Our new minor in forensic science gives you a front-row seat to the latest advances in criminal investigations and evidence collection.